-McDonald found himself called into service during the sessions for Van Halen's ‘1984‘ album, when the group got stuck on the track that ended up serving as the record's second single, ‘I’ll Wait.’
-Producer Ted Templeman worked extensively with McDonald during his tenure with the Doobie Brothers, and the duo continued their working relationship after the band splintered, with Templeman producing McDonald's 1982 solo debut ‘If That's What It Takes’ and serving as a co-producer on the follow-up, 1985's ‘No Lookin' Back.’
-When he heard Van Halen needed help finishing ‘I'll Wait,’ he knew who to call.
+McDonald found himself called into service during the sessions for Van Halen's 1984 album, when the group got stuck on "I'll Wait" – a track that ended up going to No. 13 after its April 1984 release as the record's second single.
+Producer Ted Templeman worked extensively with McDonald during his tenure with the Doobie Brothers, and the duo continued their working relationship after the band splintered, with Templeman producing McDonald's 1982 solo debut If That's What It Takes and serving as a co-producer on the follow-up, 1985's No Lookin' Back.
+When he heard Van Halen needed help finishing "I'll Wait," he knew who to call.

-"I guess they thought I was Santa Claus, because I had to go chasing them a little bit on that one," he laughed.
-“It’s probably one of the most-played things I’ve ever written, just because it's Van Halen.
+"I guess they thought I was Santa Claus, because I had to go chasing them a little bit on that one," he said, laughing.
+"It’s probably one of the most-played things I’ve ever written, just because it's Van Halen.
 That album sold three or four million copies right away, which was a really big deal at the time."

-"I think that’s true, unfortunately for me," he nods.
-“I have friends who write all the time, and I envy them terribly.
-I love to write songs, but they don’t come easy to me — I spend a lot of time writing really dumb stuff that I have to look at the next day and think, 'God, what was I thinking?'
+"I think that’s true, unfortunately for me," he says.
+"I have friends who write all the time, and I envy them terribly.
+I love to write songs, but they don’t come easy to me.
+I spend a lot of time writing really dumb stuff that I have to look at the next day and think, 'God, what was I thinking?'
 That’s my process, is just to go through a lot of dumb stuff and hope that after a lot of hard work, I’ll find a good idea."

-Reminded that every writer is familiar with the pain of that process, McDonald laughs, “Everybody goes through that to a certain extent, but it never came easy to me.
-It’s a process I used to romanticize, but ultimately, I always felt kind of like Walter Mitty if he woke up actually climbing Mount Everest.
+Reminded that every writer is familiar with the pain of that process, McDonald laughs.
+"Everybody goes through that to a certain extent, but it never came easy to me," he adds.
+"It’s a process I used to romanticize, but ultimately, I always felt kind of like Walter Mitty if he woke up actually climbing Mount Everest.
 When it came to the next album, it was always, 'Oh my God, what am I gonna do?'"